Margaret Aston: Academic career

 In 1956, Aston became a lecturer at St Anne's College, Oxford.
 Between 1960 and 1961, she was in Germany undertaking research as a Theodor Heuss Scholar.
 Upon returning to England, she became a research fellow of Newnham College, Cambridge.
 From 1966 to 1969, she was a lecturer at The Catholic University of America in Washington, D.C.
 Her first book, a biography of Archbishop Thomas Arundel, was published in 1967.
 Her next book, The Fifteenth Century: The Prospect of Europe, was written during a residency at the Folger Shakespeare Library in Washington, D.C. and published in 1968.

 In 1971, she married a diplomat.
 This meant she continued her academic career but, for the most part, without any attachment to a university.
 In the 1980s, they lived in Holywood, County Down, while her husband served as Under-Secretary for Northern Ireland.
 From 1984 to 1985, she was a senior research fellow at Queen's University Belfast.
 During that time, she researched and wrote what has been described as her seminal work, England’s Iconoclasts.

 Death

 Aston died on 22 November 2014, aged 82.
 Her body was found in the moat of Ongar Castle, Essex.
 Her family home, Castle House, was in the grounds of the ruin.
 Police did not treat her death as suspicious and it was concluded she had died from natural causes.

 Personal life

 In 1954, she married Trevor Aston.
 He was a historian and a fellow of Corpus Christi College, Oxford.
 They had a difficult marriage, due in part because Trevor was suffering from bipolar disorder, and separated after four years.
 They finally divorced in 1969.

 She met her second husband, Paul Buxton, while undertaking research in the United States in the late 1960s.
 He was a diplomat and later a civil servant.
 They married in 1971.
-She became step-mother to his three children from a previous marriage; Charles, Toby and Mary.
-Together they had two children; Sophie and Hero.
+She became step-mother to his three children from a previous marriage, and together they had two children.